 If you have insurance coverage, your costs for my services will depend on your insurance coverage and your required copay.
-My full fee for the first appointment and initial diagnostic evaluation is \$185.00.

-All additional appointment are \$140.00.
+My full fee for the first appointment and initial diagnostic evaluation is \$200.00.
+All additional appointments are \$175.00.
 In addition to weekly appointments, I charge this amount for other professional services you may need, though I will break down the hourly cost if I work for periods of less than one hour.
 Other services include scoring testing that was completed as a part of the initial evaluation, telephone conversations lasting longer than 10 minutes, consulting with other professionals at your request, preparation of records, letters or treatment summaries at your request, and time spent performing any other service you may request of me.

 Payment is due at each visit.
 For minors, it is my policy that the parent or guardian who initiates therapy or testing for a child is the party responsible for the payment at the time that services are rendered.
 Shared financial arrangements between parents should be worked out between the parents involved.
+If we are doing teletherapy visits, you must call in any payment due prior to the time of the appointment.
+My receptionist will take your payment over the phone.